Windows OS Hub

 import-module activedirectory

-# Open an Excel workbook first:
+# Open an Excel workbook:

 $ExcelObj = New-Object -comobject Excel.Application